 The ‘Anianiau is strictly confined to Kaua’i.
-Originally distributed throughout the entire island, the ‘Anianiau is now restricted to mountain ranges mostly above 600m in elevation in forests of the Koke’e, Waimea, and Alaka’i regions.
-Although its range and population has declined in the past 100 years, the ‘Anianiau’s population is thought to be stable in its remaining habitat.
+Originally distributed throughout the entire island, the ‘anianiau is now restricted to mountain ranges mostly above 600m in elevation in forests of the Koke’e, Waimea, and Alaka’i regions.
+Although its range and population has declined in the past 100 years, the ‘Anianiau’s population is stable at around 8,703 individuals in its remaining habitat.
+(Paxton et. al. 2020).